ni/monodrive-documentation/docs/LV_client/examples/mono4_hil_example.md

 ### Inputs

-- **Trajectory Configuration:**  Selected a valid scenario file in JSON.
-Use the browse button to select a new file.
-User can find HighWayExitReplay.json under the monoDrive folder under the trajectories folder
+- **Trajectory Configuration:**  Select a valid replay file.
+To change, use the browse button to select a new file.
+User can find an example by navigating to the monoDrive folder >> trajectories folder >> HighWayExitReplay.json.

 - **Select a map:**  Select the map to load on the Simulator

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.